 The secondary department has, in line with the school, a multi-modal approach to communication.
 The students attend a weekly communication group where signing, symbols and speech are used to further the development of speech and language skills.
 The Speech and Language Therapists work with the subject leader for English and class teachers to devise appropriate targets for each communication group.
 All communication is regarded as behaviour and the department has two ASD Co –coordinators who works with students, class teachers and parents to ensure behaviour is managed in a consistent way.

-Some students in Key Stage 4 work on nationally accredited courses in Literacy, Numeracy, ICT, Personal Skills, Learning Skills, Home Management and World of Work run by OCR, Life and Living Skills.
-Where appropriate, other students in Key Stage 4 and the Sixth Form work towards achieving Functional Skills qualifications in English.
+Some students in Phase 4 work on nationally accredited courses in Literacy, Numeracy, ICT, Personal Skills, Learning Skills, Home Management and World of Work run by OCR, Life and Living Skills.
+Where appropriate, other students in Phase 4 and the Sixth Form work towards achieving Functional Skills qualifications in English.
 Mathematics and ICT.
 Further some students may study for a BTEC Level 1 Award or Certificate in Health and Social Care or a Level 1 qualification in Horticulture from Ascentis.

 Students may have an opportunity to access a residential visit during their schooling.
 The visit is typically offered to students in years 8 and 10 and the 6th Form although this does depend on student numbers in each year group.
 Residential visits may be from three to five days and are based on team building and physical activities as well as new experiences and social activities.